How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 At this stage, you can also allow users to access the payment screen for them to settle up for the order.

-You could offer payment on delivery to make sure that each client is able to use your services.
+You could offer payment upon delivery to make sure that each client is able to use your services (meaning also those who want to pay cash).

 # 6: Payment Gateway